DevExpress-Examples/reporting-web-viewer-powerpoint-export/Readme.md

 In this example a **Power Point** item is added to the list of availailable export formats in the Web Document Viewer, and the custom **ExportToPowerPoint** method is implemented.

->Note: The resulting document is exported by rasterizing each page to an image / slide (no native powerpoint inner elements).
-The usage of MS Office Automation requires a license.
+>Note: The resulting document is exported by rasterizing each page to an image / slide (no native PowerPoint inner elements).
+In this example uses the `Microsoft.Office.Interop.PowerPoint` library, that requires a local installation of PowerPoint.
+But you can use the similar solution with any other library that supports generating Power Point documents.

 The [CustomizeMenuActions](https://docs.devexpress.com/XtraReports/js-ASPxClientWebDocumentViewer#js_aspxclientwebdocumentviewer_customizemenuactions) event is handled to add a custom menu item.